Isobe Isobē Monogatari

 It was adapted into a Flash anime in October 2013, and a series of "manime" (short anime of 30 seconds) were streamed online in 2015, and appeared at Japanese cinemas as intermissions, in Japanese stores and television in 2016.
 A second season premiered in 2017.
-A stage play adaptation premiered in Japan in 2016.
+A stage play adaptation premiered in 2016.
+A ten-episode live-action television drama adaptation aired from July to September 2024.

+Story

+The story follows Isobē Isobe, a young man training to become a samurai during Japan's Edo period.
+Despite his aspirations for martial excellence, Isobē's indolent nature consistently undermines his progress.
+The narrative humorously depicts his daily life in Edo as he indulges in leisurely pursuits rather than disciplined study, resulting in little advancement toward his samurai ambitions.